 Surprised at the idea of eating beets with chocolate?
 Beetroot has a higher sugar content than most vegetables (10%) and it’s also very low in calories.

 I used a recipe from BBC Good Food, which is a reliable source of easy-to-make recipes.
 Unlike other recipes I found online, this doesn’t include butter and demands chocolate in a bar as well as the powder.
 As a result, the cake has a strong dark chocolate taste, however I do think that a bit of butter would improve the cake and make it soft and gooey.
-Gin and Crumpets’ recipe for Chocolate Beetroot Cake with frosting might just be the perfect one!
+I think this cake would be perfect with a layer of buttercream frosting!

 Wash the beetroot gently, trim the stalks to about 2cm above the bulb, leave the root and skin on.
 Boil is for 60-80 minutes, then peel it and chop it roughly.
 Use a food processor to make a paste.